AruniRC/resnet-face-pytorch/README.md

-## PyTorch ResNet on UMD-Face

-Demo to train a ResNet-50 model on the [UMDFaces](http://www.umdfaces.io/) dataset.
+This repository shows how to train ResNet models in PyTorch on publicly available face recognition datasets.

-### Setup
+## Setup

 * Install [Anaconda](https://conda.io/docs/user-guide/install/linux.html) if not already installed in the system.
 * Create an Anaconda environment: `conda create -n resnet-face python=2.7` and activate it: `source activate resnet-face`.
 * Install PyTorch and TorchVision inside the Anaconda environment.
 First add a channel to conda: `conda config --add channels soumith`.
 Then install: `conda install pytorch torchvision cuda80 -c soumith`.
 * Install the dependencies using conda: `conda install scipy Pillow tqdm scikit-learn scikit-image numpy matplotlib ipython pyyaml`.
 * *Notes*:
-    * Multiple GPUs (we used 5 1080Ti) recommended for the training to finish in reasonable time.
+    * Multiple GPUs (we used 5 GeForce GTX 1080Ti in parallel) recommended for the training to finish in reasonable time.
     * Tested on server running CentOS
     * Requires a basic knowledge of [PyTorch](http://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)
     * Optional - an explanatory [blogpost](https://blog.waya.ai/deep-residual-learning-9610bb62c355) on Deep Residual Networks (ResNets).

+## PyTorch ResNet on UMD-Face

+Demo to train a ResNet-50 model on the [UMDFaces](http://www.umdfaces.io/) dataset.

 ### Dataset preparation